insights-gaming/ic-tooling/README.md

 <br>

 Steps:
-1. Download the stand-alone exe and store it somewhere on your PC, your normal download folder is fine
+1. Download the stand-alone exe and store it in the folder you store your Insights Capture videos in.
 2. Take any videos you'd like to add to Insights Capture, and move them to the folder Insights Capture is using for it's video library (you can see the folder being used in Insights Capture's settings, under the "Video Folder" setting)
 3. Open up CMD or Powershell, and cd to the folder you stored the executable in.
 For example, if you stored the executable in your downloads folder, you'd type in `cd C:/Users/YOUR_WINDOWS_USERNAME_HERE/Downloads`.
 4. In CMD, run the `add_missing_videos.exe` by writing `add_missing_videos.exe` in CMD.